Denis Cashman: Life in the United States

-Cashman was involved in the initial stages of planning the Catalpa rescue of 6 Fenians from Western Australia.
-After hatching the scheme with Thomas McCarthy Fennell, John Devoy, the well known leader of the Clan na Gael traveled to Boston to meet with John Boyle O'Reilly and Cashman.
+Cashman was involved in the initial stages of planning the Catalpa rescue of six Fenians from Western Australia.
+After hatching the scheme with Thomas McCarthy Fennell, John Devoy, the well known leader of the Clan na Gael travelled to Boston to meet with John Boyle O'Reilly and Cashman.

-As former prisoners—the two Bostonians had intimate knowledge of the inner workings of the Fremantle Prison and their contributions helped lead to the success of the rescue mission.
+As former prisoners the two Bostonians had intimate knowledge of the inner workings of Fremantle Prison, and their contributions helped lead to the success of the rescue mission.
 Cashman strongly supported agrarian agitation in Ireland.
 In 1881, he published the first biography of Michael Davitt, a founder of the Irish National Land League.
-Cashman's The Life of Michael Davitt was published the same year Davitt was again imprisoned for after he accused the chief secretary of Ireland W. E. Forster of "infamous lying".
+Cashman's The Life of Michael Davitt was published the same year Davitt was again imprisoned after he accused the chief secretary of Ireland William Edward Forster of "infamous lying".

-Cashman was the pall-bearer at O'Reilly's funeral on August 13, 1890.
+Cashman was the pall-bearer at O'Reilly's funeral on 13 August 1890.

-Death
+=Death

-Cashman died from heart disease in his Boston home on 8 January 1897, he was survived by his wife Catherine and 3 children.
+Cashman died from heart disease in his Boston home on 8 January 1897.
+He was survived by his wife Catherine and three children.